jamesmcm/vopono/USERGUIDE.md

 interface or otherwise be protected from unintended access.

 If provider port forwarding is enabled (e.g. `--port-forwarding` or `--custom-port-forwarding` with ProtonVPN or PIA) then the forwarded port is provided as `$VOPONO_FORWARDED_PORT`.

+When the provider renews the forwarded port, the new value is picked up
+automatically: forwarders record each renewal and `vopono status --json` always reports the current port in the namespace's `port_forwarding` field.

 ### Running commands before and after execution within the network namespace